tubemogul/puppet-aerospike/README.markdown

 configuration file.

 This parameter is a hash table with:
-  - the namespace name as key
+  * the namespace name as key
-  - the value is another hash table composed by:
+  * the value is another hash table composed by:
     - the name of the property as key
     - the value of the property as value.

-When defining a sub-stanza in it for a property like you do for a storage-engine device, you have to concatenante the property and the value as the key (for example: "storage-engine device") and set the value as an array, each item of the array being a line of configuration that you want to
+When defining a sub-stanza in it for a property as you do for a storage-engine device, you have to concatenante the property and the value as the key (for example: "storage-engine device") and set the value as an array, each item of the array being a line of configuration that you want to